two-app/service-authentication/README.md

 ## Objects
 ### Refresh Token
-The refresh token stores just enough data to create an access token.
-The refresh and access tokens are known to be different by the `role` key in the payload.
+The refresh token stores just enough data to create an access token, and are passed as a header to the refresh endpoint.
+The refresh and access tokens are known to be different by the `role` key in the payload:
 ```
 {
     "user_id": x,